mvolkmann/blog/src/swift.md

 By convention both `enum` names and `case` names use camel-case, but `enum` names begin uppercase and `case` names begin lowercase.

+Enums are value types like structs.
+When an enum value is assigned to a variable or passed to a function, it is copied rather than using a reference.

 When `case` values are provided, their type must be specified after the `enum` name.
 These values are accessed with the `rawValue` property.